-Contract Regarding Publication Intent
+Contract Regarding Publication Intent We here by enter into an agreement, as outlined below, regarding the publication of the project tentatively titled: FIRST AUTHOR Name (print): Brief description of basic responsibilities/role on project: For a student who chooses first authorship:

-We here by enter into an agreement, as outlined below, regarding the publication of the project tentatively titled: FIRST AUTHOR Name (print): Signature: Brief description of basic responsibilities/role on project t: For a student who chooses first authorship: \square It is agreed that the manuscript and/or presentation μ proposals must be submitted for possible publication no later than 12 months from the date of gra 1 10 program.
-Should the manuscript and/or proposals not be agreed that the faculty advisor will take primary respons sibility for submission of the manuscript and/or proposals and will become first author.
-Signature and Date:
+☐ It is agreed that the manuscript and/or presentation proposals must be submitted for possible publication no later than 12 months from the date of graduation from the occupational therapy program.
+Should the manuscript and/or proposals not be submitted within 12 months' time, it is agreed that the faculty advisor will take primary responsibility for submission of the manuscript and/or proposals and will become first author.